learn-co-curriculum/java-mod-3-unit-testing-lab/README.md

 public class FizzBuzz {
     public String fizzBuzzString(int number) {
         if (number % 3 == 0) {
+            // if divisible by 3
             return "Fizz";
         } else if (number % 5 == 0) {
+            // if divisible by 5
             return "Buzz";
         } else if ((number % 3 == 0) && (number % 5 == 0)) {
+            // if divisible by both 3 and 5
             return "FizzBuzz";
         }
         else {